angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 hidden: true
 ---

 **In this article we will discuss how we can leverage the power of Effects in NgRx.
-We will use observable streams different from the usual action stream to build some powerful and neat effects.**
+We will use observable streams other than the usual action stream to build some powerful and neat effects.**

 <hr>